Michigan Matters: Judge Mathis Holds Court

 The roundtable talks about Congressional matchups including the 11th District Democratic race between Rep. Haley Stevens and Rep. Andy Levin—which has gained national attention.

-The panel offer thoughts on likely voter turnout Tuesday, and the role of absentee votes.MORE NEWS: Convenience Store Woes, Inflation Hitting Every Industry
+The panel offer thoughts on likely voter turnout Tuesday, and the role of absentee votes.MORE NEWS: Detroit Man Accused Of Sexually Assaulting Pontiac Hospital Patient Turns Self In

 Watch Michigan Matters, Sunday at 8am on CBS 62